dramaturg/geskripte/README.md

 Various scripts, code-snippets, commands and install logs.
 Written by me and beerware unless otherwise indicated in the readme.

+##### 2xvid
+Short script used to convert DVB-T recordings in interlaced MPEG2 into something less painful.

 ##### chrony
 Shell wrapper for non-painful interaction with the chrony NTP daemon